xpayeg/docs/API_Payment.md

 		}

+​to use payment using cash collection option, you supply the request with this payload:
+- ## Body Params
+		{
+			"billing_data": {
+				"name":"Islam Rostom",
+				"email":"islam.rostom93@gmail.com",
+				"phone_number":"+201119045759",
+				"country":"EG",
+				"state":"Al Meniya",
+				"city":"Mghagha",
+				"street":"street name",
+				"building":"5",
+				"apartment":"5",
+				"floor":"5"
+				},
+				"amount_piasters":5000,
+				"variable_amount_id": 4,
+				"community_id":1,
+				"pay_using":"cash"
+		}

 Notes:

+ - for the pay using cash option, you will find all state-city combinations in this [JSON file](state-city.json).

 -  `<amount_piasters>`, is the amount that will be debited from your community's member in **piasters**, if your community fees is included in bill then use the value returned from [prepare amount step](#1-prepare-amount) , otherwise use the amount you want to charge the member directly in **piasters**.